arahi7860/sql-intro/readme.md

 - Backslash commands (e.g. `\l` ) are commands to navigate psql.
 These are psql-specific.
 - Everything else is SQL.
-The SQL is what actually interacts with the database.
+The SQL is what actually runs commands & interacts with the database.
 - SQL can be verbose, so you can write multiple lines in the terminal.
 Make sure you terminate your command with `;` always.